Xylitol vs. Sorbitol vs. Stevia vs. Aspartame vs. Sugar: Low-Glycemic Sugar Substitutes

 - Has been studied for possible links to brain cancer.

 Pros of Sucralose (Splenda)

-- Low caloric, Sucralose doesn’t have any calories, but the fillers in Splenda have.
-It is three times lower in calories than sugar.
-Attention, these calories are not mentioned on the American package.
+- Sucralose doesn’t have any calories but the fillers in Splenda do.
+It is still three times lower in calories than sugar.
+(Note that these calories are not mentioned on the American Splenda packages.)

-- A decent taste, probably the best among artificial sweeteners
+- Decent taste—probably the best among artificial sweeteners.

-- Very stable to high temperatures, can be used in many recipes to replace sugar
+- Very stable to high temperatures so it can be used in many recipes to replace sugar.

 Cons of Sucralose (Splenda)

 - Contains bulking agents including dextrose and maltodextrin to provide volume.

 - It is not an absolute replacement for sugar, especially when baking.